 Performance reviews are about more than just fixing bad habits, they’re also about finding rising talent.
 Go into a performance review looking for who deserves the next raise or promotion.
 Potential leaders will stand out among the pack and will be dedicated to working towards their goals.

 Talk About Attendance

 While it may not be necessary to bring up work attendance with every employee, when it is, you’ll know.
-Punctuality is a hallmark of professionalism, and if an employee has been late to work 7 of the last ten workdays, it may be a sign that they are not committed to their work.
+Punctuality is a hallmark of professionalism, and if an employee has been late to work for 7 of the last ten workdays, it may be a sign that they are not committed to their work.
 Be sure to clearly define when the workday starts and when it ends.
 Only in pre-discussed circumstances should employees be clocking-in or -out late/early, respectively.

-Coming to work late or leaving early are not the only possible time-related points-of-issue.
+Coming to work late or leaving early are not the only possible time-related points of issue.
 Lay out clear expectations for when employees should meet their deadlines.
-Again, time is money so if employees are not finishing their work when a client expects it, the client will be more inclined to take their work elsewhere next time.
+Again, time is money, so if employees are not finishing their work when a client expects it, the client will be more inclined to take their work elsewhere next time.

-Working these goals into your annual employee review will not only cover you and your employees but it should help motivate workers and build up the business.
+Working these goals into your annual employee review will not only cover you and your employees, but it should help motivate workers and build up the business.
 Just because employee evaluations are a necessary part of the job doesn’t mean they have to become rote.
 Revamp your employee evaluation and let it benefit your entire organization.